Overview

 Fine-Tune ET Calculations

-If the ET method consistently over- or underestimates watering, you can adjust the Baseline ETo value.
+The auto-detection of baseline ETo may not be accurate.
+If you found the ET method consistently over- or underestimates watering, you can adjust the Baseline ETo value.
 Example: If the system overestimates watering by 20%, increase the Baseline ETo by 20%.
 Specifically:

 • If your Baseline ETo was 0.112, increase it to 0.134 (a 20% increase).